Piracy: Punishment

 During the 17th and 18th centuries, once pirates were caught, justice was meted out in a summary fashion, and many ended their lives by "dancing the hempen jig", a euphemism for hanging.
 Public execution was a form of entertainment at the time, and people came out to watch them as they would to a sporting event today.
 Newspapers reported details such as condemned men's last words, the prayers said by the priests, and descriptions of their final moments in the gallows.
 In England most of these executions took place at Execution Dock on the River Thames in London.

 In the cases of more famous prisoners, usually captains, their punishments extended beyond death.
 Their bodies were enclosed in iron cages (gibbet) (for which they were measured before their execution) and left to swing in the air until the flesh rotted off them- a process that could take as long as two years.
-The bodies of captains such as William "Captain" Kidd, Charles Vane, William Fly, and Jack Rackham ("Calico Jack") were all treated this manner.
+The bodies of captains such as William "Captain" Kidd, Charles Vane, William Fly, and John Rackham, were all treated this manner.

 Role of women

 While piracy was predominantly a male occupation throughout history, a minority of pirates were female.
 Pirates did not allow women onto their ships very often.
 Additionally, women were often regarded as bad luck among pirates.
 It was feared that the male members of the crew would argue and fight over the women.
 On many ships, women (as well as young boys) were prohibited by the ship's contract, which all crew members were required to sign.

-Because of the resistance to allowing women on board, many female pirates did not identify themselves as such.
-Anne Bonny, for example, dressed and acted as a man while on Captain Calico Jack's ship.
-She and Mary Read, another female pirate, are often identified as being unique in this regard.
-However, it is possible many women dressed as men during the Golden Age of Piracy, in an effort to take advantage of the many rights, privileges, and freedoms that were exclusive to men.
+Only four female pirates are known to have been active during the Golden Age of Piracy.
+They were Anne Bonny and Mary Read, women who served under John Rackham in 1720, Mary Critchett an escaped prisoner in 1729, and Martha Farley the wife of a minor pirate in 1727.